Christopher Morel Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.45).
+- The Mets have a 4.42 team ERA that ranks 18th among all MLB pitching staffs.

-- His most recent time out was on Thursday against the Kansas City Royals, when the righty threw 5 2/3 innings, surrendering three earned runs while giving up 11 hits.
+- The right-hander last appeared on Thursday against the Kansas City Royals, when he tossed six innings, allowing six earned runs while giving up eight hits.

-- The 30-year-old has a 3.25 ERA and 11.1 strikeouts per nine innings across 20 games this season, while giving up a batting average of .214 to opposing hitters.
+- In 16 games this season, the 36-year-old has put up an ERA of 6.60, with 6.1 strikeouts per nine innings.
+Opponents are hitting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.